 Yes, Nami is on here twice, because the tSoynami is easily the best frozen vegan dessert in metro Phoenix.
 It is basically a vegan version of a Dairy Queen Blizzard.
 We're super into the Doughboy, which features vegan cookie dough.
 In the mood for something more sophisticated?
 Try the Chai Tiramisu.
 Granted, it's not really all that tiramisu-like, but the animal crackers take the place of ladyfingers and bring a crunchy texture to the soft-serve chai blend.
 And with more than 15 tSoynami combos on the menu plus a seasonal recipe, there are plenty of choices for every taste.

-MacAlpine's Diner & Soda Fountain
+MacAlpine's Diner & Soda Fountain2303 North Seventh Street

 MacAlpine's is an iconic spot with its red booths, jukeboxes, and attached antique store, along with endless syrup options and ice cream sodas available to order with fun, pop-culture referencing names.
-The staff wear those pink dresses you won't see anywhere else; essentially, this is an dessert haven.
+The staff wear those pink dresses you won't see anywhere else; essentially, this is a dessert haven.